American Steam merchant

 |Notes on event|

-At 07.58 hours on 11 Mar, 1942, the unescorted and unarmed Caribsea (Master Nicholas Manolis) was missed by one torpedo from U-158 about 14 miles east of the Cape Lookout Lighthouse.
-The torpedo missed, because Rostin thought the ship (misidentified as US Coast Guard vessel) lay dead in the water, but the master reduced the speed of the vessel to four or five knots, according the order he has received to pass Cape Hatteras in daylight.
-A second torpedo was fired, which struck the starboard bow at the #2 hatch, causing the boilers to explode.
-The Caribsea sank by the head due her cargo in less than three minutes.
-So no radio distress signals were sent and the crew of eight officers and 20 men had no chance to launch the lifeboats.
+At 07.58 hours on 11 Mar, 1942, the unescorted and unarmed Caribsea (Master Nicholas Manolis) was hit on the starboard side at #2 hold by one G7e torpedo from U-158 about 11 miles east of the Cape Lookout Lighthouse.
+The U-boat was chasing an unknown tanker, which had been missed with one torpedo at 07.07 hours, when the shadow of Caribsea was sighted.
+It initially appeared larger than it was, so Rostin decided to let the tanker go and then mistook the new target for a coast guard vessel lying stopped.
+In fact, her master had reduced speed to four or five knots in accordance with the order he has received to pass Cape Hatteras in daylight.
+The Caribsea rapidly settled by the head due to her cargo, was shaken by a boiler explosion and sank in less than three minutes in shallow waters with her masts still visible.
+She sank so fast that no distress signals could be sent and the crew of eight officers and 20 men had no chance to launch the lifeboats.
 The few survivors climbed onto two rafts that floated free and they later observed the U-boat passing within 100 yards.
-Two officers and five crewmen were picked up after ten hours by the Norlindo and taken to the Cape Henry Lighthouse.
+The men on a raft made use of a small metal can as a reflector to attract the attention of the northbound Norlindo, which picked up two officers and five crewmen after ten hours.
+They were transferred to a USCG dispatch boat off Cape Henry and landed at Little Creek Coast Guard Station in the morning of 12 March, from where three injured survivors were taken to the Marine Hospital in Norfolk, Virgina.

 |On board||We have details of 22 people who were on board.|